-Thinning crops is one of the most important aspects of gardening.
+In late spring, thinning crops is one of the most important aspects of gardening.
 Each and every plant needs to have plenty of room to grow.
 While you’re thinning, look out for the cutworm!
 Here’s how to thin veggies—with my before and after photos!

 I thin rather slowly as there is always the possibility that there will be some loss due to insects.